SIWENOID v2 — Map

 13 — Edit Mode Checkbox

 When checked, the map is in edit mode and all editing tools are active.
 When unchecked, the map is in view-only mode.
-Always uncheck edit mode after finishing configuration to prevent accidental changes during normal operation.
+Always disable edit mode after completing configuration to prevent accidental changes during normal operation.

 14 — Map Editor Tools

-The editing toolbar contains tools for placing and configuring datapoints, drawing shapes, adding text labels, and managing layers on the map.
+The editor toolbar contains tools for placing and configuring datapoints, drawing shapes, adding text labels, and managing layers on the map.

 15 — Layers

 Datapoints on a map can be organised into named layers.
-Each layer can be individually shown or hidden.
-This is useful on complex maps with many datapoints — for example, separating fire detectors and intrusion zones onto different layers so operators can focus on one system at a time.
+Each layer can be shown or hidden independently.
+This is useful on complex maps with many datapoints — for example, placing fire detectors and intrusion zones on separate layers so operators can focus on one system at a time.

 16 — Popup Map

-A datapoint icon on a map can be configured to open a second map as a popup when clicked.
-This is used to create drill-down navigation — for example, clicking on a building outline on a site overview map opens a detailed floor plan for that building.
+A datapoint icon on the map can be configured to open a second map in a popup window when clicked.
+This is used to create drill-down navigation — for example, clicking on a building outline on a site overview map opens the detailed floor plan of that building.

 17 — Text Tool

 Allows the engineer to place text labels directly on the map canvas.
-Use this to label rooms, areas, doors, or other features of the background image that are not represented by datapoints.
+Used to label rooms, areas, doors, or other elements not represented by datapoints.

 Allows additional images or icons to be placed on the map canvas as static decorative or informational elements, independent of any datapoint.